I got diagnosed at 33.

 What I actually found useful, in all honesty.

 Read.
 Russell Barkley, "Taking Charge of Adult ADHD."
 It is the best book I have read on the subject.
 Clear, research-backed, written for the person living with it.
 If you read one thing, make it that.
+If you want more, here are the other ADHD books I have actually read.

 On this site.
 I write regularly in my journal about my day-to-day experience.
 The medication and nootropics pages are summaries of what I have tested and learned.